forforf/korean-ml/template/notebook_templates/README.md

 The templating itself is pretty user-friendly (IMO), but the generation process is somewhat manual.

+## Just tell me how to generate the templates

+1. Run all cells in `template/model-generator.ipynb` to generate the templates
+2. Run all cells in `template/model-file-mover.ipynb` to move generated templates to the correct directory

 ## Templating

 The README in [nbtplt](https://github.com/forforf/pycharm-jupyter-templates) explains the general idea.